 2022 Leader of the Pack Finalists

-The 6 finalist for the 2022 Leader of the Pack have been selected.
-Additional information including headshots and biographies will be added to the website by Tuesday, October 25th.
-Congratulations to our finalist who are listed below alphabetically:
+The 6 finalists for the 2022 Leader of the Pack have been selected.
+Congratulations to our finalists who are listed below alphabetically:

 Personal Biography: Born and raised in Greensboro, North Carolina, Devon is a fourth year student studying Business Administration with a concentration in Human Resources and a double major in Sociology.
 During his time at NC State, he has served as an Chancellor’s Aide, the President of the Society for Human Resource Management, an Career Ambassador, a Board Member and Hearing Assistant on the Student Conduct Board, and worked within multiple career centers on campus.
 He is very passionate about positively impacting and developing students both personally and professionally.
 He enjoys being the connector to resources that empower student success and make the NC State community greater in the process.
 After graduation, he will be working full-time with Capital One as a Human Resources Rotational Associate.